Christchurch, Canterbury and the West Coast, New Zealand

 Sarah Rowan (Staff)

 Otahuna is New Zealands largest private historic residence.
 The building is full of grace and style and has been impeccably restored and refurbished by its passionate owners, Hall and Miles.
 They have managed to keep it true to its original glory, whilst making it fully functional as a luxury lodge for discerning guests.
 The rooms are stunning and each one is so unique and characterful.
 Every suite has a fire place and a very well thought through layout and set-up.
 The food here is exquisite, with two remarkable chefs producing some of the best food you will find anywhere in New Zealand.
 The 5 course evening meal, paired with local wines is a real highlight.
 If you are feeling like you have overindulged, there is a swimming pool, gym and bicycles for guests to use at their leisure.
 The grounds are stunning; with one of the most impressive vegetable gardens I have seen.
 You can lose yourself exploring the gardens and meeting the pigs and chicken.
-At just a 20 minute drive from Christchurch center and a 30-40 minute drive from the airport, this is in a fantastically accessible spot.
+At just a 20 minute drive from Christchurch centre and a 30-40 minute drive from the airport, this is in a fantastically accessible spot.

 Katie Kennard (Staff)

-Located just 20 minutes from Christchurch Center, Otahuna really does have this incredible charm about it that other lodges are trying so hard to achieve.
+Located just 20 minutes from Christchurch Centre, Otahuna really does have this incredible charm about it that other lodges are trying so hard to achieve.
 Each of Otahunas seven suites is an enclave of refined comfort.
 All suites have their own unique style which makes it so special, the Rhodes being the most impressive, being a four room Master suite with an octagonal study which lets in a lot of light.
-Another of the main suites as a 14 meter veranda.
+Another of the main suites as a 14 metre veranda.
 The owners of the lodge are always about and so happy to show you around their beautifully manicured gardens and vegetable patch.
 The staff and incredibly conscientious and they make you feel so at ease.
 Jimmy is an incredibly chef, its always such a treat to know most of the veggies are fresh from the garden.
-Otahuna is a perfect place to start and end your vacation!
+Otahuna is a perfect place to start and end your holiday!

 Olivia Smith (Staff)